In March and April each year, tens of thousands of prospective college and graduate students anxiously wait for acceptance into their top schools.

 At Stratus Prep, which counsels several hundred prospective undergraduate and graduate students each year, they stress fit above all else when advising their clients.

-“It’s like putting together pieces of a puzzle and it’s specific to every person,” she said.
+“It’s like putting together pieces of a puzzle and it’s specific to every person,” Martin said.

 And, yes, finances play a major role in the students’ decisions.